KinaKnowledge/juno-lang/README.md

 (http/start)
 ```

-Point your preferred browser to the URL: [https://localhost:56432/env/seedling.html](https://localhost:56432/env/seedling.html).
-Since the system uses HTTPS by default, and uses a self-signed cert under `tls/`, you will receive a browser complaint about the cert being not valid.
-You will need to accept the warning in order to load the system.
-This warning doesn't appear when using certificates that are signed by authorities recognized by the browser.
+Point your preferred browser to the URL: [http://localhost:56432/env/seedling.html](http://localhost:56432/env/seedling.html).

+The system doesn't use HTTPS by default at the moment due to issues in maintaining websockets with self-signed certificates in Deno and its underlying Rust based websocket implementation.

+Note: If you are using Deno (< version 1.32 ) self-signed HTTPS certificates can be used and should not encounter ping timeout errors.

 In Linux and macOS, the init script `lib/juno` can be invoked without an image, which will load an empty environment with only the core symbols and an empty `user` namespace:
 ```